open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/sb-howto.md

 Navigate to:

-Device Manager → Secure Boot Configuration → Secure Boot Mode (set to <Custom Mode>).
+System Bios Settings → System Security → Secure Boot Configuration → Secure Boot Mode (set to <Custom Mode>).

-Custom Secure Boot Options → DB Options → Enroll Signature → Enroll Signature Using File.
+Custom Secure Boot Options → DB Options → Enroll Signature → Enroll Signature Using `key-in-db.der` file into the database.

-### Step 6: Enable Secure Boot and Test
+### Step 7: Enable Secure Boot and Test

 Re-enable secure boot in the firmware menu and reboot.
 Verify that the system boots successfully with secure boot enabled.